-It seems that even if you don’t plan on seeing the other person after having sex with them, the act of having sex still demands a connection — the kind of connection that wouldn’t allow you to be oblivious to the other person’s feelings.
+Surely, some people — as articles on millennial sexual habits tell us — prefer to keep the long-term attachments out of sex.
+They prefer casual sex.
+But that doesn’t change anything, really.
+It seems that even if you don’t plan on seeing the other person after having sex with them, the act of having sex still demands a connection while you’re with them — the kind of connection that wouldn’t allow you to be oblivious to the other person’s feelings.

 If you’re having sex with someone, you should — at least at that moment — be connecting with them.
 I mean, you’re asking this person to open up their body’s most intimate parts to your touch, but you don’t want to bother to be receptive to their intimate feelings?
 That’s just disrespectful, and unfair.